Software

 Picking the ideal Linux distribution takes research and planning.
 Not because Linux is a challenge.
 Rather, the Linux OS offers a seemingly unending selection of distributions to meet general computing as well as special needs for enterprise, SMBs, and personal use.

-For enterprise and business-focused users, however, one popular choice has fallen into disfavor with CentOS 8 reaching its end-of-life status as a supported platform.
+However, for enterprise and business-focused users, one popular choice has fallen into disfavor, with CentOS 8 reaching its end-of-life status as a supported platform.
 But as is usually the case with the Linux infrastructure, ample replacements are available.

 The CentOS community is turning its focus to the Stream fork as a replacement for a directional change by the CentOS sponsors.
 One major sticking point among CentOS users is that the CentOS community’s rolling releases may not align with most businesses’ infrastructural or organizational needs.